Dev-hwang/flutter_foreground_task/README.md

 ## Features

 * Can perform repetitive tasks with the foreground service.
-* Supports two-way communication between the foreground service and UI.
+* Supports two-way communication between the foreground service and UI(main isolate).
-* Provides widget that minimize the app without closing it when the user presses the soft back button.
+* Provides a widget that minimize the app without closing it when the user presses the soft back button.
 * Provides useful utilities that can use while performing tasks.
-* Provides option to automatically resume the foreground service on boot.
+* Provides an option to automatically resume the foreground service on boot.

 ## Support version